Don C. Faith Jr.

 Don Carlos Faith Jr. (August 26, 1918 – December 1, 1950) was an officer in the United States Army during World War II and the Korean War.
-He was posthumously awarded the Medal of Honor for his actions in Korea from November 27, through December 1, 1950.
-In 1976 LTC Faith was posthumously inducted into the U.S. Army Officer Candidate School Hall of Fame at Fort Benning, Georgia.
+He was posthumously awarded the Medal of Honor for his actions in Korea from November 27 through to December 1, 1950.
+In 1976 Faith was posthumously inducted into the U.S. Army Officer Candidate School Hall of Fame at Fort Benning, Georgia.

 Early life

-Faith was born in Washington, Indiana on 26 August 1918, the son of Brigadier General Don Carlos Faith.
+Faith was born in Washington, Indiana, on 26 August 1918, the son of Brigadier General Don Carlos Faith.
 He was found medically unfit for admission to United States Military Academy, and instead enrolled at Georgetown University.

 Military career

-With America's entry into the Second World War approaching, Congress passed the Selective Service Act in 1940.
-Don Faith was called in for his draft physical, but was rejected for the same dental disqualification that thwarted his admission to the United States Military Academy.
-However, Faith was able to successfully appeal the draft board's decision, and he was inducted on June 25, 1941 following graduation from Georgetown University, where he was a brother of Delta Phi Epsilon, Professional Foreign Service Fraternity.
+With the United States' entry into World War II approaching, Congress passed the Selective Service Act in 1940.
+Faith was called in for his draft physical, but was rejected for the same dental disqualification that thwarted his admission to the United States Military Academy.
+However, Faith was able to successfully appeal the draft board's decision, and he was inducted on June 25, 1941, following graduation from Georgetown University, where he was a brother of Delta Phi Epsilon foreign service fraternity.
 After completion of Officer Candidate School, he was commissioned on February 26, 1942.

 Lieutenant Faith was assigned to the 82nd Airborne Division and spent the remainder of the war with the division.
-He served as both an aide to Brigadier General Matthew Ridgway, commander of the 82nd from 1942−1944, and as a staff officer in the division.
-In addition to participating in all of the division's combat jumps during the war in North Africa, Italy, France, the Netherlands, and Germany, Faith was awarded two Bronze Stars and was promoted to lieutenant colonel, on the staff of Major General Maxwell D. Taylor.
+He served as both an aide to Brigadier General Matthew Ridgway, commander of the 82nd, from 1942 to 1944, and as a staff officer in the division.
+In addition to participating in all of the division's combat jumps during the war in North Africa, Italy, France, the Netherlands, and Germany, Faith was awarded two Bronze Star Medals and was promoted to lieutenant colonel, on the staff of Major General Maxwell D. Taylor.

 After World War II, Faith served with the military mission in China until it was withdrawn.
 His next assignment was with the 7th Infantry Division in Japan as a battalion commander.
-When the war in Korea broke out during the summer of 1950, Faith and the 7th Infantry were sent to help stop the invasion of South Korea.
+When the war in Korea broke out in 1950, Faith and the 7th Infantry were sent to help stop the invasion of South Korea.
 Faith was the commander of the 1st Battalion, 32nd Infantry Regiment.
-The 31st Regimental Combat Team 31st RCT was part of the force that pushed north with the objective of reaching the Yalu River.
+The 31st Regimental Combat Team (31st RCT) was part of the force that pushed north with the objective of reaching the Yalu River.
 The 31st RCT was on the eastern bank of the Chosin Reservoir when the Chinese People's Volunteer Army (PVA) staged a massive attack on the night of November 27, 1950.
 This began the Battle of Chosin Reservoir that would last until December 13, 1950.